swaroopch/byte-of-python/01-frontpage.md

 >
 > -- Jocimar

+> Finished reading A byte of Python in 3 days.
+It is thoroughly
+> interesting.
+Not a single page was boring.
+I want to understand the
+> Orca screen reader code.
+Your book has hopefully equipped me for it.
+>
+> -- Dattatray

 The book is even used by NASA!
 It is being used in their [Jet Propulsion Laboratory](http://dsnra.jpl.nasa.gov/software/Python/byte-of-python/output/byteofpython_html/) with their Deep Space Network project.